 Mammals

-The sanctuary is a crucial corridor for Asian elephants, and they are one of the key species here.
-Besides elephants, Baisipalli is home to leopards, Indian gaur (bison), sambar deer, spotted deer, barking deer, and wild boars.
-While tiger sightings are extremely rare, their presence has been recorded, highlighting the sanctuary’s importance as a tiger habitat.
-Smaller mammals like sloth bears, wild dogs (dholes), and various species of civets also inhabit these forests.
+The sanctuary is a crucial corridor for Asian elephants, and they are one of the key flagship species here.
+Herds often move between Baisipalli and the neighbouring forests, and seeing fresh elephant tracks is a common thrill for visitors.
+Besides elephants, Baisipalli is home to elusive leopards, the massive Indian gaur (bison), sambar deer, spotted deer (chital), barking deer, and wild boars.

 Birds